CloudGlitch/NewTabSearch/extensions/help.md

 # Get started
-### there is chance that the page appears to big and untidy if this occurs please goto the browser settings-->appearance-->font size and chnage to to small. this bug will be fixed soon.
 ## How to Download [if needed]
 to install weberg search goto https://github.com/webergstudios/webergsearch/ then scroll down a bit to see download link
 ## How to make shortcuts